sailorlee97/sailorlee97/README.md

 - 👀 My research interested in  network security, communication network security, anomaly detection(outlier detection) & analysis, deep packet inspection, Linux kernel network research, Industrial Internet, and graph neural networks.

 - 💞️ I received my B.S. degree in Mathematics in 2019 and my M.E. degree in Computer Engineering in 2022.
-In the same year, I continued my Ph.D. in Cyberspace Security at Nanjing University of Posts and Telecommunications.
+In the same year, I continue my Ph.D. in Cyberspace Security at Nanjing University of Posts and Telecommunications.

 - ✨ I'm open to:
  collaboration opportunities (anytime & anywhere & any type)